culur/culur/packages/changesets-github-info/README.md

 ## ✨ Features

-This library if a fork of [`@changesets/get-github-info`](https://www.npmjs.com/package/@changesets/get-github-info).
-The main purpose of this library is to customize the returned results to suit the needs of use in `@culur/changesets-changelog-github`.
+This library is a fork of [`@changesets/get-github-info`](https://www.npmjs.com/package/@changesets/get-github-info).
+The main purpose of this library is to customize the returned results to suit the needs of `@culur/changesets-changelog-github`.

 It uses `@octokit/graphql` and `dataloader` to query data.
-It also takes advantage of the dataloader's caching and batching features to optimize queries.
+It also takes advantage of dataloader's caching and batching features to optimize queries.

 ## 💿 Installation